 - Business Intelligence applications should be able to report and analyze using consistent “as-of-version” customer classifications, while the underlying master data is being edited and modified significantly in the source systems.

 - Analysis must be consistent through mergers, acquisitions or divesting.
 Business performance and legal obligations must be able to be clearly delineated before and after the acquisition or divesting of subsidiary organizations.

 Audit and visibility into the provenance of golden data is important to give business users confidence in the master data that they are using.
 Presenting users with a golden record where they do not know the lineage of that information, can lead to a lack of confidence in the data.
 Users accessing consolidated master data should be able to see the systems that contributed to it together with the data governance rules that were applied.

-Semarchy’s believes that IT management teams are wary of promises of big-bang, end-to-end, analysis paralysis data governance strategies and don’t want to be forced to re-write business applications or change business processes to accommodate an MDM solution.
-Semarchy believes that an evolutionary approach to MDM is the answer, where requirements evolve and projects are deployed in short, easy to manage cycles that deliver value iteratively, one step at a time.
+Semarchy believes that IT management teams are wary of promises of big-bang, end-to-end, analysis paralysis data governance strategies and don’t want to be forced to re-write business applications or change business processes to accommodate an MDM solution.
+Semarchy’s evolutionary approach to MDM is the answer, where requirements evolve and projects are deployed in short, easy to manage cycles that deliver value iteratively, one step at a time.